athul/blog/content/blog/adbot-tg.md

 	TopQueriedDomains []map[string]float64 `json:"top_queried_domains"`
 }
 ```
 So this struct unmarshals the Json to Go readable types.
-This makes it easier to handle the data wranglling in Go.
-Here is the code which parses the Json and use it.
+This makes it easier to handle the data wrangling in Go.
+Here is the code which parses the JSON and uses it.

 ```go
 package main